Kotlin/kotlinx.coroutines/kotlinx-coroutines-core/tutorial.md

 The result is the same, but this code uses only non-blocking `delay`.

 `runBlocking { ... }` works as an adaptor that is used here to start the top-level main coroutine.
-The regular code outside of `runBlocking` _blocks_, until the coroutine inside `runBlocking` works.
+The regular code outside of `runBlocking` _blocks_, until the coroutine inside `runBlocking` is active.

-This is also how you write unit-test for suspending functions:
+This is also a way to write unit-tests for suspending functions:

 ```kotlin
 class MyTest {